julienreszka/julienreszka/notes/10-Popular-Programming-Principles-DEBUNKED.md

 Look at the overall process before going into details.

 Make use of:
-- speed tests, time to execute certain operations
+- speed tests, short time to execute critical operations
-- load tests, responses to different levels of activity
+- load tests, fast responses to different levels of activity
-- scalability tests, resource usage as activity grows
+- scalability tests, low resource utilization as activity grows
-- stress tests, stability as we get closer to the edge
+- stress tests, high stability as we get closer to the edge
-- reliability tests, consistency in error handling over time
+- reliability tests, high consistency in error handling over time

 ### For example